Stan Lee, creator of a galaxy of Marvel superheroes, dies

 Some of Lee’s creations became symbols of social change — the inner turmoil of Spider-Man represented ’60s America, for example, while The Black Panther and The Savage She-Hulk mirrored the travails of minorities and women.

-“I think of them as fairy tales for grown-ups,” he told The AP.
+“I think of them as fairy tales for grown-ups,” he told The AP in 2006.
 “We all grew up with giants and ogres and witches.
 Well, you get a little bit older and you’re too old to read fairy tales.
 But I don’t think you ever outgrow your love for those kind of things, things that are bigger than life and magical and very imaginative.”

 CBS turned the Hulk into a successful TV series, with Bill Bixby and Lou Ferrigno portraying the doomed scientist from 1978-82.
 A Spider-Man series ran briefly in 1978.
 Both characters were featured in animated TV series as well.